jpierel14/sntd/docs/source/examples.rst

 	133.82352941176472 F160W  7.288367029732507 ...
 26.2    AB image_1
 	138.97058823529412 F160W  6.416746741653151 ...
 26.2    AB image_1

-Now, to turn these two data tables into an :py:class:`~sntd.curve_io.curveDict` object that will be fit, we use the :py:func:`~sntd.curve_io.table_factory` function:
+Now, to turn these two data tables into an :py:class:`~sntd.curve_io.MISN` object that will be fit, we use the :py:func:`~sntd.curve_io.table_factory` function:

 .. code-block:: python